How Often Should I Handle My Ball Python (Do They Like It?)

 How Long Should Handling Sessions Last

-Although there is no hard and fast rule on how long you should handle your ball python each time you pick it up, it’s best to stay under the 20-minute range.
+Although there is no hard and fast rule on how long you should handle your pet snake each time you pick it up, it’s best to stay under the 20-minute range.

 How Often Should You Handle Young Ball Pythons

-You should probably limit handling sessions to no more than once a week if you have a hatchling or juvenile ball python.
+You should probably limit handling sessions to no more than once a week if you have a hatchling or juvenile ball pythons.

-Keep in mind, they are very defensive at this age, so you’ll need to be persistent, patient, and gentle when holding them, but never overhandle them during this stage.
+Keep in mind, they are very defensive at this age, so you’ll need to be persistent, patient, and gentle when holding them, but never overhandle them during this stage, as it may lead to an aggressive ball python.

 We've partnered with XYZ Reptiles to bring you an excellent selection of pet reptiles and the supplies you need to keep them healthy.